 Skyhoundz's Xtreme Distance Championships give canines exactly what they want — insanely long throws (Xtreme Distance)!
 Teams compete in two divisions (Men's and Women's) and in four distinct classes (MicroDog, Light Plastic, Classic Plastic, and Unlimited Plastic).

 In addition to the normal awards given at Skyhoundz Canine Disc Competitions, competitors can now earn a variety of competition titles.
-Effective immediately, the Hyperflite Skyhoundz Canine Disc Competition Series will now offer Skyhoundz Competition Titling at all Skyhoundz events including Local Championships, State Championships, DiscDogathon Qualifiers, DiscDogathon World Championship, Xtreme Distance Qualifiers, Xtreme Distance World Championship, Regional Qualifiers, Open Qualifiers, International Qualifiers, the European Championship, and the World Championship.
+Effective immediately, the Hyperflite Skyhoundz Canine Disc Competition Series will now offer Skyhoundz Competition Titling at all Skyhoundz events including Local Championships, State Championships, DiscDogathon Qualifiers, DiscDogathon World Championship, Xtreme Distance Qualifiers, Xtreme Distance World Championship, Open Qualifiers, International Qualifiers, European Championship, and the World Championship.

 Skyhoundz has selected Hyperflite flying discs as the official flying discs of Skyhoundz World Canine Disc Championship Series.
 At all Skyhoundz Championships, Skyhoundz DiscDogathon Championships, and Skyhoundz Xtreme Distance Championships competitors may, in their sole discretion, elect to use Hyperflite discs of any size or weight or any solid plastic disc that was designed specifically for canine use (with the exceptions shown below).
 Discs from different manufacturers and of different sizes and weights may also be mixed and matched at the discretion of each competitor.